Blacksburg Hole swimming hole in Virginia

 Best Time to Visit

-The summer months (June-August) are ideal for swimming, while autumn (September-November) offers stunning foliage views.
+The summer months (June-August) are ideal for swimming, while autumn (September-November) offers striking foliage views.
 Spring is great for wildflower enthusiasts.

 Difficulty Level